 How can a king knock some sense into his silly sons so that they grow up sensible young men?
 A wise man tells the king that he can do the job in six weeks.
 Every time one of the boys says or does something rash, the sage will put him back on the straight and narrow by telling him a cautionary tale – the story of a proud hare, or perhaps an owl, or a crow… This collection of fables, known as the Panchatantra and familiar all over Asia, were first told, then written down in Sanskrit over 2,000 years ago.
 Jamila Gavin brings them alove for modern readers by telling the story of the wise man and the young princes as original stories framing the classic animal fables.
 The result is a powerful and unique vision of this classic Indian work.

-Lavishly illustrated by award-winning illustrator, Demi, this magical and inspiring story of the adventures of a flock of wayfaring birds in search of their king will delight children with its tales of overcoming fear, physical hardship, and inner limitations.
-Based on an 800 year old classical parable, and retold by mother of three, Alexis York Lumbard, it will provide parents with a unique opportunity to teach moral and spiritual development to their children.
+This magical and inspiring story of the adventures of a flock of wayfaring birds in search of their king will delight children with its tales of overcoming fear, physical hardship, and inner limitations.
+Based on an 800 year old classical parable.

 Oh no!
 The Dark Knight has stolen the King’s crown!
 Who will rescue it?
 Elephant Joe will!
 (With his trusty sidekick, Zebra Pete, of Course.)
 But there’s an unexpected twist in this tale.
 Is the damsel in distress who she sems to be?
 And what happens when Elephant Joe and Zebra Pete wake the dragon guarding the Dark Knight’s tower?
 There’ll be lots of jousting and heroics before this comical adventure is over!